jeremiah-c-leary/vhdl-style-guide/docs/constant_rules.rst

 constant_009
 ############

-This rule checks the :'s are in the same column for all constants.
+This rule checks the :'s are in the same column for all constants in the architecture declarative region.

 **Violation**